jankaszel/hyperswarm-ws/README.md

 The class extends `HyperswarmProxyClient` of [`hyperswarm-proxy`](https://github.com/RangerMauve/hyperswarm-proxy), so it will

+- use the options specified by `opts`, with
+  - `opts.pingInterval` being the interval used for pinging clients (default: 3500 ms),
-- pass any opts to its parent constructor, and
+- pass all other opts to its parent constructor, and
 - inherit all instance methods, such as `reconnect`, `join`, `leave`, `destroy`.

 #### `swarm = async createClientSwarm(gatewayUrls)`